 Manhattan side of the Brooklyn-Battery Tunnel, May 1973.
 Image via Wikimedia Commons

-In the 1950s when the Brooklyn-Battery Tunnel was first opened, it was the single longest underground tunnel the world had ever seen.
+In the 1950s when the Brooklyn-Battery Tunnel was first opened, it was the single longest underwater tunnel the world had ever seen.
 Measuring at a whopping 1.7 miles and containing tubes 31 feet in diameter, the tunnel was designed by the Chief Engineer of New York City at the time, Ole Singstad.
 The project was ambitious, even by today’s standards, and it accordingly took almost a decade to complete.

 Unfortunately, the Brooklyn-Battery Tunnel’s title has since been usurped.
 In 2016, the Gotthard Base Tunnel was opened in Switzerland.
 Its 35.5 miles of road dwarfed the mere 1.7 miles of the Brooklyn-Battery Tunnel.
-But we New Yorkers can still brag about having the longest underground tunnel in North America.
+But we New Yorkers can still brag about having the longest underwater tunnel in North America.